“What assumptions have to be true for this business to work?”

 In our Creative Confidence series chat with IDEO CoLab Co-Managing Director Joe Gerber, we explored the world of business prototyping.
 In his early days as a Business Designer at IDEO, Joe noticed that experimenting and prototyping were an essential part of IDEO’s process and became curious about prototyping something complicated and abstract like a business.
 Applying the design approach and philosophy to new business ventures with techniques like prototyping creates a clearer path forward.

 Here are a few highlights from Joe and Suz’s discussion on prototyping new businesses.
-To go deeper, our course From Ideas to Action offers an introduction to creating lightweight experiments or prototypes.
+To go deeper, learn how to design and prototype every aspect of your business in our online course, Designing a Business.

 Prototype Your Business